robdyke/dotfiles/system-dependencies/README.md

 * fzf
 * ripgrep
 * Programming languages
-* A desktop environment, Firefox etc (non-server only)
+* A desktop environment, Firefox, Alacritty etc (some non-server distros only)

 These scripts are sourced automatically by `/provision.sh`.
 To run them